 Whether loved ones can access the deceased’s pension depends on a number of factors, including the type of pension, as well as the age and the income of the surviving family member(s).
 You will not automatically get this but, if you qualify, you can apply.

 Your best bet is to seek professional advice on your options, because an expert can look at all aspects of your specific situation.

 French inheritance law recognizes wills drawn up in other countries as long as they conform to the legal standards of that country.
 This means that foreigners living in France don’t have to draw up a French will.

 You might consider writing a French will, however, if you plan to use French inheritance law or if you want to have a French-language will.

-Rejecting assets and contesting a will in France
+Rejecting assets and contesting wills in France

 Children can renounce their right to a French inheritance, if done in the presence of two notaries.
 However, you cannot revoke this after the death of the parent.

-Because French inheritance laws are so rigid, there are only a number of situations in which you can contest a will, for example if it excludes the entitled heirs.
+Because French inheritance laws are so rigid, there are only a number of situations in which you can contest a will, for example, if it excludes the entitled heirs.